-Fig. 17.
+Fig. 25.
 Squash Bug.

-The eggs of these insects are red in color and quite large, and they are laid in patches on the leaves, for the most part on the underside.
 The young bugs that come from these eggs resemble the adults, except in their proportions and in size, although, of course, they lack the wings.
 The bugs not only attack the vines, piercing them with their long beaks, and extracting the sap, which alone is enough to seriously injure the plants, but, at the same time, they carry the germs of disease from one plant to another, thus inoculating healthy plants with the wilt, and possibly with other diseases.

-Remedy: Plants grown under mosquito-netting escape the bugs,

-but such a measure is very expensive.
+Remedy: Plants grown under mosquito netting escape the bugs, but such a measure is very expensive.